akmail/monitor_pi_net/README.md

 CONFIGURATION FILE
 ------------------
-if the script detects a configuration file under `/etc/monitor_pi_net.conf`, it ignores command line paramters and uses this configuration file.
+If the script detects a configuration file under `/etc/monitor_pi_net.conf`, it ignores command line paramters and uses this configuration file.
 Following you'll find a list of possible configuration parameters.

 **pings_per_host (default value is 2 times)**
 Max number of pings per host till it's considered as down. in case of value '2' both pings must fail in order to log the host as DOWN.